SkyblockCentral/discord.py/README.rst

-A fork of Rapptz's discord.py for use within the Skyblock Central Discord bot.
+A fork of Rapptz's discord.py for use within the Aether Network Discord bot.

 Implementations taken from https://github.com/Pycord-Development/pycord